DanielIramain/stock-info-streamlit/README.md

 Services used: API REST architecture provided by [Alpha Vantage](https://www.alphavantage.co/)

 ## How to install and run the project
-Once in the IDE of your preference, according to [Streamlit Documentation](https://docs.streamlit.io/get-started/fundamentals/main-concepts), you need to execute the main file command of Streamlit to run the project in your browser, in this case `streamlit_app.py`.
+Once you are in your preferred IDE and have installed all the dependencies, according to [Streamlit Documentation](https://docs.streamlit.io/get-started/fundamentals/main-concepts), you need to execute the main file command of Streamlit to run the project in your browser, in this case `streamlit_app.py`.
 Using the terminal:
 ```
 cd stock-info